atrsoftgmbh/atrshmlog/readme.txt

-The log is highly configurable for the strategies if the buffers are exhausted, and it is highly adjustable to different machine architecture needs for synchronization of threads.
+The log is highly configurable for the strategies if the buffers are exhausted, and it is highly adjustable to different machine architecture needs for synchronization of threads via memory barriers.

 The logging itself is done on per thread base, so no contention between logging threads.

+The log uses nolock structures based on atomics only.

 There are layers to make use of the log from perl, python, ruby, SWIG capable languages and via JNI from java.

-The log is documented by HTML and by a full fledge Text documentation.
+The log is documented by HTML and by a full fledge text documentation (440 pages in english).

+have fun.